rawsashimi1604/sushi-gateway-docs/docs/concepts/data-persistence.md

 ### Database Connection Configuration

 For Stateful Mode, you need to specify database connection settings and additional options using environment variables.
-Sushi Gateway supports databases like PostgreSQL and MySQL.
+Sushi Gateway supports PostgreSQL.

 Set the following environment variables: